JasonQorbin/cool-passman/README.md

 build the frontend artifacts.
 2. Create a `.env` file (sample provided in `sample.env`) and provide the connection string from your MongoDB instance.
 You can also assign a custom port number.
+3. If running in a production environment, make sure to set the NODE_ENV environment variable to `production`.
+If you don't do this the app will assume it is running in a development environment and try to connect to a local MongoDB instance, ingoring the connection string set in the .env file.
-3. Seed the database by running `npm run seed`.
+4. Seed the database by running `npm run seed`.
-4. start the server by running `npm start`.
+5. start the server by running `npm start`.
-5. When seeding the database, 5 Organisational units were create with 5 departments each.
+6. When seeding the database, 5 Organisational units were create with 5 departments each.
 The first user in each Org unit is created as an admin-level user that has the privileges to change the company structure and define user roles. e.g. logging in with the sername `New-user1@example.com` will allow you to configure the server.
 (The default password for all users is `password`.